 Although a Golden may not really know why, he’ll still love getting a special treat for this special day.
 Choose a new chew toy, his favorite kind of bone, a KONG filled with peanut butter, or something from a local dog bakery.
 He’ll love you for it!

 Adopt a Golden Retriever

 For those who don’t already have a Golden Retriever, maybe this day would be a perfect time to adopt one!
 It’s easy to contact a local dog shelter to find out if they have a Golden available, or ask to be contacted if/when they do.

 How many Golden Retrievers gathered in one place does it take to set a world record?
 Well, at least a few hundred!
 These records, although unofficial, were set in just the past few years by proud Golden Retriever owners worldwide:

 - Back in July of 2018, 361 of the precious pups gathered in Tomich, Scotland to celebrate the 150th anniversary of the breed.
 People traveled all over the world to attend the event that took place at the Guisachan Estate, which is the original place where Tweedmouth bred the first Golden.

 - However, in October of that same year, the record was almost doubled when 681 Goldens gathered with their owners at Goldie-Palooza in Huntington Beach, California.
 Activities included a kissing booth (Smooch the Pooch), a costume contest, and a collection of raffles and vendors supporting their favorite breed.

-- The record was completely busted when more than 1000 dogs and owners gathered in Golden, Colorado on February 3, 2019, in honor of Golden Retriever Day.
+- The record was completely busted when more than 1000 dogs and owners gathered in Golden, Colorado on February 3, 2019, in honor of National Golden Retriever Day.
 As a special treat, “pupaccinos” (doggie cappuccinos) were available, and the group took a walk through town–which is extremely friendly to dogs, no matter what their breed!

 Famous Golden Retrievers